zethsqx/win10-screen-filter-overlay/README.md

 # Screen Filter for Window

-A screen filter/dimmer I was using all these years broke.
+A screen filter/dimmer I was using all these years broke
 Wrote a simple screen filter overlay to filter out the brightness

 Tested on window 10.